omissis/BundleFu/README.markdown

 BundleFu
 ========

+__Note__: This is the PHP 5.2 compat branch.

-BundleFu is a PHP 5.3+ library which bundles multiple css/javascript files into a big package and sends it out at once.
+BundleFu is a PHP 5.2+ library which bundles multiple css/javascript files into a big package and sends it out at once.

 It is highly inspired by the [Ruby on Rails](http://rubyonrails.org) plugin [bundle-fu](http://code.google.com/p/bundle-fu/).